alacambra/blog/_posts/2019-04-16-state-machines-and-java-validation-api-good-fit-for-business-objects-flows.md

 }
 [/java]

-The state machine itself is a simple class implementing a method <em>trigger</em> that given an event and object with a state (current state of the StateMachine) just look for the target event and triggers it.
+The state machine itself is a simple class implementing a method <em>trigger</em> that, given an event and an object with a state (current state of the StateMachine) just look for the target event and triggers it.
 The state object is just triggering the validation and updating the state of the object:

 [java]